-Last month, the annual ritual of the National Football League (NFL) took place.
-It was the NFL’s draft where each NFL team selects college players for their respective teams.
+Later this month, the annual ritual of the National Football League (NFL) will take place.
+It is the NFL draft where each NFL team selects college players for their respective teams.

 Each team has scores of personnel that evaluate each of these players and their specific strengths and weaknesses.
 They watch the college team game tapes; they have private team workouts; the college players attend the NFL workouts.
 During these workouts, they review all of their physical attributes from height and weight, how fast they run 40 yards and how many times they can bench press 225 pounds.